pointer2Alvee/pointer2Alvee/README.md

 <h1 align="center">Greetings 👋, I'm alvee</h1>
 <h3 align="center">A passionate Machine Learning Engineer | Embedded Systems Developer from Dhaka, Bangladesh</h3>
 <p>
 I have completed my Bachelor of Science in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh.
-I am also an entrepreneur and i have two startups named impedancePlus (Ecom for providing IT equipments, tools and components) & proyogLab (IT startup).
-I am very enthusiastic and passionate about Aritificial Intelligence, Robotics and Business.
+I am also an entrepreneur and i have two startups named impedancePlus (an Ecom business primarily providing IT, Robotics and IoT equipments, tools and components) & proyogLab (an IT startup, currently focusing on developing R&D equipments, AI, software & electronics).
+I am very enthusiastic and passionate about Aritificial Intelligence, Embedded Systems, Robotics and Business.
 <br>
 </p>